Impact

 Risk and Exploitability

 The CVSS score is 8.7, indicating high severity.
-EPSS is not available, so current exploitation probability cannot be quantified, and the vulnerability is not listed in the CISA KEV catalog.
+The EPSS score of 0.00055 (<1%) suggests a low exploitation probability, although it is not zero.
+The vulnerability is not listed in the CISA KEV catalog.
 The likely attack vector is through crafted PGP data sent to an application that uses the vulnerable library; the attacker needs only to transmit a malicious file before authentication to trigger the exhaustion.
 Because memory allocation is unbounded, the impact can range from a local resource drain to a full denial of service against the affected system.

 OpenCVE Enrichment